Family Caregivers: Just How Burnt Out Are You?

 Am I having trouble sleeping?

-Caregiver burnout creeps in slowly over time, with early signs starting in the bedroom.
-If you are noticing changes in sleep patterns, whether you are sleeping more or having trouble falling asleep in the first place, you could be in the early stages of caregiver burnout.
+Caregiver burnout creeps in slowly over time.
+If you are noticing changes in sleep patterns, whether you are sleeping more or having trouble falling asleep, you could be in the early stages of caregiver burnout.

 If you notice you are having trouble sleeping, take time to create a consistent bedtime routine.
 Your body will respond to sleep better when it knows the routine that leads up to it.
-Try putting your phone or tablet down at least 30 minutes before bed and then having a consistent routine that you personalize to your own preferences.
+Try putting your phone or tablet down at least 30 minutes before bed, and then engage in a consistent, personalized routine that meets your own nighttime needs and preferences.

 Is my physician aware of my caregiver role?

-Family caregivers isolate themselves for a variety of reasons.
-Maybe you have noticed that you are more likely nowadays to cancel dinner plans with your friends or skip out on that work networking function.
-You might feel too tired to attend, or you might be skipping out because you are losing interest, which could be a sign of depression.
+Maybe you have noticed that you are more likely to cancel dinner plans with your friends or skip out on work socials.
+You might feel too tired to attend, or you might be avoiding them because you are losing interest, which could be a sign of depression.

-If you find you are avoiding getting together with your friends, try to reestablish the connection by starting with keeping up with text messages.
+If you’re avoiding social situations, try to reestablish connections with friends and colleagues by keeping up with text messages.
 Or, respond “yes” to an invite with the promise to yourself that you only have to stay for an hour.
 Then, you can reevaluate it to see if you feel up to staying a bit longer.

-Of course, everyone gets angry and cranky from time to time.
-However, family caregivers can find themselves growing irritable more often than not due to the extra stress they are experiencing.
-If your partner, friends, or children have commented on your grouchy mood more frequently than usual, you might be on your way to caregiver burnout.
+Of course, everyone gets irritable from time to time.
+However, those experiencing caregiver burnout can find themselves growing irritable more often than not due to the extra stress they are experiencing.
+If your partner, friends, or children have commented on your grouchy mood more frequently than usual, you might be experiencing caregiver burnout.

-If you are feeling grouchy or irritable, try deep breathing throughout the day.
-Try breathing in for four seconds, then breathing out for another four seconds.
-Many people also turn to meditation apps to help them destress and reset their minds.
-You’ll be surprised by how it helps your mood and energizes your coping skills.
+To help with feelings of irritability, try deep breathing throughout the day.
+Breathe in for four seconds, then breathe out for another four seconds.
+Many people also turn to meditation apps to destress and reset their minds.
+You’ll be surprised by how a few moments of intentional breathing or meditation can help your mood and energize your coping skills.

 Am I coping in a healthy way?

 We all have different coping skills that help us pull through times of stress.
 However, unhealthy coping habits, such as overusing alcohol or drugs, can increase the risk of caregiver burnout and health problems.
-If you are noticing that you are drinking more than usual or you are using another unhealthy coping habit to get you through the day, it is time to ask for help from your physician and family.
+Are you drinking more than usual or using another unhealthy coping habit?
+It’s time to ask for help from your physician and family.

 Am I getting sick more often?